Hotel Galvez: Moody ownership

 During Hurricane Ike in 2008, the hotel lost clay tiles from its roof and was flooded on its lower level, where the spa, health club, business offices, and laundry were located.

+Wyant ownership

-In May 2021, the hotel was purchased by Seawall Hospitality LLC a Dallas-based hotel organization.
+In May 2021, the hotel was purchased by Mark and Lorenda Wyant, through their Dallas-based Seawall Hospitality LLC.
 It was renamed Grand Galvez Resort & Spa and management was transferred from Wyndham to Marriott's Autograph Collection division.

-Famous guests

-The Galvez was referred to as "The Playground of the Southwest" mostly for wealthy socialites, businessmen, and celebrities.
-American Presidents Franklin D. Roosevelt, Dwight D. Eisenhower, and Lyndon B. Johnson stayed at the Galvez, as did General Douglas MacArthur.
-Other notable names include Jimmy Stewart, Frank Sinatra, and Howard Hughes.
-Many of the 6th and 7th floor Junior and Senior suites are named for these famous and infamous personalities.
+The Wyants completely renovated the hotel, restoring numerous original features, including the original pink exterior paint scheme.
+The bold, colorful interiors were inspired by the iconic interiors of The Greenbrier and The Beverly Hills Hotel.
+The renovations were completed in 2023.